Meteor-Community-Packages/Meteor-CollectionFS/README.md

 as long as they pass the tests in your FS.Collection.allow() and FS.Collection.deny() functions.

+The extension checks are used only when there is a filename.
+It's possible to upload a file with no name.
+Thus, you should generally use extension checks only *in addition to* content type checks, and not instead of content type checks.

 The file extensions must be specified without a leading period.

 *Tip: You can do more advanced filtering in your `beforeSave` function.